feathersui/feathersui-starling/documentation/help/markdown/panel-screen.md

 screen.headerFactory = function():Header
 {
     var header:Header = new Header();

-    //skin the header here
-    header.backgroundSkin = new Image( headerBackgroundTexture );
+    //skin the header here, if not using a theme header.fontStyles = new TextFormat( "Helvetica", 20, 0xcc0000 );

     return header;
 }
 ```